HimaValiveti/GANs/exercise.md

 * The generator masters in deception and the discriminator in identifying the counterfeit image.

-* This learning process continues until the generator becomes better at generating images that are indistinguishable from real ones which leads to generating high quality images.
+* This learning process continues until the generator becomes better at generating images that are indistinguishable from real ones

 ## Implementation of GANs